 This battle is more or less lost, IMO; devs will keep following trends and optimizing for hypergrowth and engineering org size.
-There are real benefits to Docker and containers, and great use cases, but I worry that for many engineering teams, it makes it ever harder to know what a computer is doing; meanwhile, everything gets slower, latencies increase, our devices draw more power, and we keep building datacenters optimizing for scaling cases we wish we had.
+There are real benefits to Docker and containers, and great use cases, but I worry that for many engineering teams, it makes it ever harder to know what a computer is ever actually doing; meanwhile, everything gets slower, latencies increase, our devices draw more power, and we keep building datacenters optimizing for scaling cases we wish we had.

 Jess Frazelle on Containers vs. Zones vs. Jails.

 Dan Woods skewers a post by Tinder Engineering on their move to Kubernetes.